Manarfekih/Obesity_Clustering/README.md

 ---

-## 💡 Key Findings

-1. **Unsupervised clustering successfully recovers lifestyle-relevant groups** — the discovered clusters align meaningfully with the obesity labels when cross-tabulated, validating the approach.

-2. **Dietary risk and activity level are the primary differentiators** — the engineered `Risk_Score` and `Activity_Score` features are among the top drivers of cluster separation.

-3. **Two clusters are "healthy exceptions"** (clusters 2 and 3, ~4.4% of population combined) — small but meaningful minorities showing that healthy behavior patterns exist and are identifiable.

-4. **The majority cluster (Cluster 0, 93%) is a warning signal** — nearly the entire dataset shares high dietary risk and low activity, suggesting this is a population with broad obesity risk exposure.

-5. **Hierarchical clustering with "complete" linkage produces a misleading silhouette score** — 0.6507 appears excellent but hides a degenerate 2,096 vs 7 split.
-Always inspect cluster sizes alongside metric scores.

----

 ## 🌐 Streamlit Application

 An interactive web application allows users to:
 - Upload the dataset and explore it interactively
-- Tune DBSCAN parameters (eps, min_samples) via sliders
 - View cluster profiles, heatmaps, radar charts, and PCA scatter plots
 - **Predict which cluster their own profile belongs to** using k-NN majority vote

-**Bonus: +2 pts** — deployed as part of the project assessment.

 ```bash
 streamlit run app.py